CleanroomMC/Website/docs/groovy-script/mods/appliedenergistics2/attunement.md

     mods.appliedenergistics2.attunement.remove(ItemStack, TunnelType)
     ```

-- Removes tunnel attunement for the given mod in the format `mod`, `tunnel`:
+- Removes tunnel attunement for the given capability in the format `capability`, `tunnel`:

     ```groovy:no-line-numbers
-    mods.appliedenergistics2.attunement.remove(String, TunnelType)
+    mods.appliedenergistics2.attunement.remove(Capability<?>, TunnelType)
-    ```

-- Removes the given Capability from creating any tunnel:

-    ```groovy:no-line-numbers
-    mods.appliedenergistics2.attunement.removeByCapability(Capability<?>)
-    ```

-- Removes the item from creating any tunnel:

-    ```groovy:no-line-numbers
-    mods.appliedenergistics2.attunement.removeByItem(ItemStack)
     ```

 - Removes the modid from creating any tunnel: